cobilab/cryfa/README.md

 border="0" /></p>
 <br>

-Cryfa is a FASTA/FASTQ compression and encryption tool.
+cryfa is a FASTA/FASTQ compression and encryption tool.
-It uses AES (Advanced Encryption Standard) for the purpose of encryption.
-Cryfa can be applied to any FASTA or FASTQ file (DNA sequences, headers and quality-scores).
+It uses AES (Advanced Encryption Standard) for the purpose of encryption. cryfa can be applied to any FASTA or FASTQ file (DNA sequences, headers and quality-scores).
 Compacting 3 DNA bases into 1 char, it uses a fixed block size packing.
 Compared with general compression tools, it allows to decrease the file size by